shun-li-casia/robotics_sdk_tda4vm/README.md

     * Output disparity map may have artifacts that are common to block-based stereo algorithms. e.g., noise in the sky, texture-less area, repeated patterns, etc.
     * While the confidence map from SDE has 8 values between 0 (least confident) to 7 (most confident), the confidence map from the multi-layer SDE refinement has only 2 values, 0 and 7.
 Therefore, it would not appear as fine as the SDE's confidence map.
 4. The default semantic segmentation model used in `ti_vision_cnn` and `ti_estop` nodes was trained with Cityscapes dataset first, and  re-trained with a small dataset collected from a particular stereo camera (ZED camera, HD mode) for a limited scenarios with coarse annotation.
 Therefore, the model can show limited accuracy performance if a different camera model is used and/or when it is applied to different environment scenes.
-5. The default 2D object detection model (ONR-OD-8080-yolov3-lite-regNetX-1.6gf-bgr-coco-512x512) has initial lodading time of about 20 seconds.
+5. The default 2D object detection model (ONR-OD-8080-yolov3-lite-regNetX-1.6gf-bgr-coco-512x512) has initial loading time of about 20 seconds.
-6. ROS 2 demos are currently ralatively unstable, especially with ROSBAG playing back.
+6. ROS 2 demos are currently relatively unstable, especially with ROSBAG playing back.

 ## Questions & Feedback